abical/abical.github.io/artPage.md

 ### *Disloyal Camazotz* : Paper Craft

 Inspired by the Mayan bat god, Camazotz, this independently crafted piece was a homage to both Mayan culture and those who fought during the Mexican Revolution.
-This piece was digitally built in SketchUp and designed using Adobe Illustrator CC.
+This piece's 3D structure was digitally designed in [SketchUp](https://www.sketchup.com/), a modeling program, and decorated using Adobe Illustrator CC, a professional level vector art program.

 The final product was sold and displayed at SAY Sí’s 2017 Muertitos Festival.

 ## Abigail's Research and Robotic Projects